A Beginner’s Guide to Sales Lead Management & How to Win At It

 Online advertising doesn’t just work completely on its own.

-You’re redirecting customers to your website, so your site has to be ready to capture the information of these leads so you can move onto the second phase of the sales lead management process.
+You’re redirecting customers to your website, so your site has to be ready to capture the information of these leads so you can move on to the second phase of managing sales leads.

-Don’t forget that outside of website advertising, such social media platforms as LinkedIn, Twitter, Instagram, and Facebook all have their own paid advertising programs.
+Don’t forget that outside of website advertising, social media platforms like LinkedIn, Twitter, Instagram, and Facebook have their own paid advertising programs.

 Add Live Chat to Your Website

 Does your website have a live chatbot?
-If not, then you might want to add one via a chatbot builder sooner rather than later.
+If not, then you can add one via a chatbot builder sooner rather than later.

 This chat widget will greet your leads as soon as they arrive at your website.
 If the lead has a question about your company, what you do, and what you sell, they can ask the chatbot and get an informative answer.

-Besides just answering questions, the chatbot could serve as a means of communication, sharing relevant phone numbers and even scheduling meetings.
+Besides just answering questions, the chatbot could communicate, share relevant phone numbers, and even schedule meetings.

-By keeping a log of all the chat records the chatbot has on the daily, you can see which topics and pain points your leads query about the most.
+By keeping a log of all the chat records the chatbot has daily, you can see which topics and pain points your leads query about the most.

 Read also: What is a Chatbot and How to Use It For Sales & Marketing